PwLDev/Warpdroid/README.md

 All of these supported out of the box.

 ## Requirements
+- Your game in a supported format
 - A computer with one of these operating systems:
     - Windows (32 or 64 bits)
     - MacOS (Intel or Apple Silicon)
     - Linux (Debian-based)
+- Internet connnection
 - Java 8
 - Gradle
-- Your game in a supported format

 These last two can be installed automatically by Warpdroid.